-The Contractor shall furnish spare parts for the generators as listed below.
+The Contractor to provide prices to supply generator spares listed below.
 A set is defined as the total number of each component required for one generating system.
 One set of spare parts shall be provided.
 Where listed components differ between generators supplied, one set shall be provided for each design of generator.